 Staff Structure and Current Vacancies

-The Town Council currently employs eighteen members of staff headed up by the Town Clerk.
-An organisational chart of the staff structure can be viewed here
+The Town Council currently employs eighteen members of staff headed up by the Town Clerk, and can been seen on this organisational chart

 Although able to have access to Members Allowances, the current Council have chosen not to draw down any of this allowance.
-The Town Mayor receives an annual allowance of up to £2000 to enable him/her to undertake his duties during his time in office.
+The Town Mayor receives an annual allowance of up to £2000 to enable him/her to undertake their duties during their time in office.
 Payments for this are shown in the schedule of payments identified above.

 Local authorities must publish details of every invitation to tender for contracts to provide goods and/or services with a value that exceeds £5000.

-Contracts expected to be in excess of £25000 are published via the Contracts Finder website which can be seen here.
+Contracts expected to be in excess of £25000 are published via the Contracts Finder website.

-Local authorities must also publish details of any contract, commissioned activity, purchase order, framework agreement and any other legally enforceable agreement with a value that exceeds £5000.
-Details can be seen here.
+Local authorities must also publish details of any contract, commissioned activity, purchase order, framework agreement and any other legally enforceable agreement with a value that exceeds £5000 annually.

 Grants to the Voluntary, Community, and Social Enterprise Sector